Examples of Strategic Objectives

 Unsure how to prioritize your opportunities as you create your Strategic Objectives?
 Check out this exercise on prioritizing strategic objectives to help.

-• It Provides Company-wide Direction
+• They Provides Company-wide Direction

 The best strategic objectives can be the talking points for a CEO or executive team to express the priorities for the organization this year and beyond.
 Your few, focused strategic objectives express where the organization is going.